 Baseline survey and next steps The baseline survey was divided into two phases.
 First, interested women were recruited through so-called pre-registration events, eligibility criteria were checked and their consent to participate was obtained.
 In the second step, all women meeting the eligibility criteria were invited to a Career Day by SMS.
 There they receive further information about the programme, got to know the training institutes and took part in the second, more extensive part of the baseline survey.
 The final training activities will be completed in April 2022, with a view to collecting endline data in late summer 2022.

-Programme The programme to be evaluated is part of the Special Initiative on Training and Job Creation and targets skilled artisans in the fields of electrical installation, roofing, metalwork, masonry, glazing, painting, plumbing, steel bending, tiling and air conditioning.
+Programme The programme to be evaluated is part of the Special Initiative “Decent Work for a Just Transition“ and targets skilled artisans in the fields of electrical installation, roofing, metalwork, masonry, glazing, painting, plumbing, steel bending, tiling and air conditioning.
 The aim is to improve the employment situation of the beneficiaries.
 A number of job-related offers are made to selected persons over a period of about six months.
 These include (i) technical training courses (in cooperation with several vocational training institutes), (ii) financial literacy training, (iii) certification and licensing by a national craft register, (iv) digitalisation seminars and access to a mobile application to contact clients, (v) discounted modern tools and related training, and (vi) personal protective equipment and technical advice on occupational health and safety measures.